 Just as herding dogs and hound dogs can refer to a vast array of breeds and mixes, “pit bull type dogs” can vary greatly in their personality, demeanor, and appearance.

 It’s important to understand some basics about breed classifications when thinking about adopting.
-Hounds will likely howl and pit bull-type dogs are likely to be athletic.
+For instance, hounds will likely howl and herding dogs are likely to be athletic.
 But the most important thing we can do as animal lovers and responsible pet owners is to treat every dog as an individual.

 Any domestic dog breed has the potential to be your best friend.
 Discovering your new pal’s personality is what makes having a pet so wonderful!

 Determining dog groups and breeds can be difficult and confusing, especially in a shelter environment.
 Learn more about how AHS and other shelters determine dog breeds.